measurement-kit/measurement-kit/README.md

-To build the library you need a C compiler (the Makefile.in assumes clang, but you can edit it), Python (in particular, some scripts assume that there is an executable named python), and an Unix environment.
+To build the library you need a C compiler (the Makefile.in assumes clang, but you can edit it), Python (in particular, some scripts assume that there is an executable named python), and a Unix environment.

 As said, the library depends on libevent.
 Under Linux the very simple build system assumes that libevent is installed under /usr, while on